Tuesday, April 7, 2026

 (notice the reversed raised legs)

-Whatever the case, by 1959, Hagen-Renaker was fighting a growing tide of imported as well as domestic knock offs of their designs, and they unsurprisingly sued Breyer for copyright infringement in mid to late 1959.
-The court determined that the PAM and PAF were close enough copies of Zara and Zilla that Breyer was ordered to cease production of those molds.
-The FAS on the other hand, was deemed not similar enough, and production of that mold was allowed to continue.
-(Breyer then created the Family Arabian Mare and Foal (after the hiccup that was the In Between Mare) to replace the PAM and PAF in their line in 1960.)
+Whatever the case, by 1959, Hagen-Renaker was fighting a growing tide of imported as well as domestic knock offs of their designs.
+Sometime in mid to late 1959, they unsurprisingly sued Breyer for copyright infringement over the unauthorized use of Zara.
+(Hobby lore has it that Zilla and Amir were included as well, but the only extant legal documents available to me are from 2005, and by that point, both parties had apparently forgotten the exact specifics of the original lawsuit.)
+The dispute was resolved, and Breyer discontinued production of the Proud Arabian Mare and Foal, but not the Family Arabian Stallion.
+(They then created the Family Arabian Mare and Foal (after the hiccup that was the In Between Mare) to replace the PAM and PAF in their line in 1960.)

 The 1960s were initially a boom time for Breyer, and their plastic horse and animal line grew exponentially.
 With only a few exceptions, Breyer seemed to have learned their lesson, and most of their new models were original sculptures by Chris Hess, not copies of other companies' works.